yuhao-nie/Cloud-dection-in-sky-images/README.md

 $\mathrm{NRBR}$ is defined by the following equation: $$\mathrm{NRBR = \frac{B-R}{B+R}}$$
 where R and B stand for the pixel values of the red and blue channels of a sky image, , ranging from 0 to 255.
 According to the Rayleigh scattering law, the intensity of scattered light in clear air is inversely proportional to the fourth power of the wavelength [[3]](#2).
 This implies that the blue spectrum of visible light is predominately scattered in the clear atmosphere, whereas cloud particles scatter blue and red light almost equally [[2]](#2).
 It results that clear sky appears blue (pixels with high $\mathrm{NRBR}$) and clouds appear white or grey (pixels with low $\mathrm{NRBR}$).

 Applying a $\mathrm{NRBR}$ threshold pixel-wise (i.e., the pixels are identified as clouds when their $\mathrm{NRBR}<=0.05$) works well when the sun is totally shrouded by clouds, but the results are not satisfactory when it is clear sky or when the sun is partially shrouded by clouds (see Figure 2).
-The alrgorithm misclassifies the circumsolar pixels as cloud pixels because such pixels are often brighter than other areas and have a white or yellow-white character that activates the $\mathrm{NRBR}$ threshold.
+The alrgorithm misclassifies the circumsolar area pixels, which are pixels within a radius of 7 pixels centered on the sun, as cloud pixels because such pixels are often brighter than other areas and have a white or yellow-white character that activates the $\mathrm{NRBR}$ threshold.

 ![demo_NRBR](/figs/demo_NRBR.png)
 <p align=justify>